-Stage One – Branch Manager
+Stage One – Branch Manager/Head of Department

-Complaints should, in the first instance, be directed in writing to the Manager of the estate agency branch or department you have been dealing with.
+Your complaint should, in the first instance, be directed in writing to the Manager of the estate agency branch or department you have been dealing with.
 Once received your letter will be acknowledged within 3 working days and the manager will endeavour to liaise with you quickly and resolve your complaint immediately, and no later than 15 working days from the first notification.

-Stage Two – Managing Director
+Stage Two – Director of Property Management

 Davis Tate